jeffdoolittle/jeffdoolittle.github.com/software-leadership/software-leadership-distilled.md

 - **Make and Keep Agreements to [Build Trust](#build-trust)**
   - Foster a culture that rewards building trust by making and keeping agreements.
 - **Provide [Role Clarity](#role-clarity)**
-  - Clarifying roles clears up a host of issues that plague organizations and teams, orienting team members directly toward their specific value creation task and freeing them to empower people with roles different from their own.
+  - Clarifying roles clears up a host of issues that plague organizations and teams, orienting team members directly toward their specific value creation task and freeing them to empower others.
 - **Build [Core Teams](#core-team)**
-  - A core team consists of individuals who each fulfill one of three areas of primary responsibility: *managing customer expectations*, *managing business expecations* and *managing complexity*.
+  - A core team consists of individuals who fulfill three areas of primary responsibility: *managing customer expectations*, *managing business expecations* and *managing complexity*.
 - **Work toward emergence of the [Lead Team](#lead-team)**
   - The emergence of the lead team reflects the success of core teams growing and thriving throughout the organization.
 - **[Authenticity is Not Optional](#authenticity-is-not-optional)**